v128store/guile-hoot/design/log.md

 conversion residualizes e.g. `vector-ref` etc.  This will let Hoot allocate objects with Wasm/GC typed objects.

+### 2023-07-04

+Finished adding support for vectors, pairs, closures, variables/boxes, structs, and started on bytevectors.
+Next up will be the dynamic environment.

 ## The near future

 ### Cast optimizations